ShadiSec/Cloudflare-Tunnel/README.md

 ### Application Setup

-1. On the left side menu, click on the “Access” dropdown, then select “Applications”
+1. On the left side menu, click on the “Access” dropdown, then select “Applications”.
-2. Here is where you’ll tell Cloudflare where to find the Application you want to protect
+2. Here is where you’ll tell Cloudflare where to find the Application you want to protect.

 ![Applications.png](Applications.png)

-1. Click on “Add Application”, then select “Self-Hosted”
+1. Click on “Add Application”, then select “Self-Hosted”.

 ![add an application.png](add_an_application.png)

 1. Under the “Basic Information“ block, give your application a name e.g. n8n.
 Keep the duration set to default.
-2. Click on “Add a public hostname” and add your domain. (include subdomain if you created one earlier)
+2. Click on “Add a public hostname” and add your domain. (include subdomain if you created one earlier).
 3. Under the “Access Policies” block, click on “Select existing policies” then select the policy we created earlier.

 ![Application-Settings.png](Application-Settings.png)